shubham700dbzgithub/Bike-Share-Analysis/README.md

 https://divvy-tripdata.s3.amazonaws.com/index.html

+Introduction :-

+Bike sharing demand analysis involves studying the factors that impact the usage of bike-sharing services and predict the demand for bikes across different times and locations.
+By diving into historical data, we aim to Understand Usage Patterns, Predict Future Demand and Identify Influential Factors.

 About the company

 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that